James Nash (racing driver)

 James Elliott Martyn Nash (born 16 December 1985, in Milton Keynes, Buckinghamshire) is a British auto racing driver.
 On 16 October 2011, at the final round of the 2011 BTCC season, he clinched the independents' championship.
 In 2014, he is competing in the Blancpain Endurance Series for the Belgian Audi Club Team WRT.

 Racing career

 Early years

 Nash raced in karting until 2005 when he started racing in Formula Ford cars.
 He took one win, two poles, two fastest laps, one second and one third out of the six races in his first season.
 He was nominated for the McLaren Autosport BRDC Award in 2006.
 In 2007, he finished runner-up in the British Formula Ford Championship, his second year in the national series.
 Nash tested with British Formula 3 team Fluid Motorsport and then tested a Spanish Formula 3 Championship car at Silverstone with Team West-Tec.

-He decided to turn his back on single seater racing and moved into touring cars, racing in the SEAT León Eurocup in 2008, a support series for the World Touring Car Championship with WTCC team SUNRED Engineering.
-He finished joint 4th in the championship, tied on 36 points with Massimiliano Pedalà.
+Nash decided to turn his back on single seater racing and moved into touring cars, racing in the SEAT León Eurocup in 2008, a support series for the World Touring Car Championship with WTCC team SUNRED Engineering.
+He finished joint fourth in the championship, tied on 36 points with Massimiliano Pedalà.